nystudio107/craft-twig-sandbox/README.md

 $result = $sandboxView->renderTemplate();
 ```

-...and they will be rendered using the default `BlacklistSecurityPolicy` so blacklisted Twig tags, filters, and functions will not be allowed.
+...and they will be rendered using the default `BlacklistSecurityPolicy` so blacklisted Twig tags, filters, functions, and object methods/properties will not be allowed.

-If any tags, filters, or functions are used that are not allowed by the security policy, a `SecurityError` exception will be thrown.
+If any tags, filters, functions, or object methods/properties are used that are not allowed by the security policy, a `SecurityError` exception will be thrown.

 ### BlacklistSecurityPolicy

-The `BlacklistSecurityPolicy` is a `SecurityPolicy` that specifies the Twig tags, filters, and functions that **are not** allowed.
+The `BlacklistSecurityPolicy` is a `SecurityPolicy` that specifies the Twig tags, filters, functions, and object methods/properties that **are not** allowed.

 It defaults to [reasonable subset of blacklisted](https://github.com/nystudio107/craft-twig-sandbox/blob/develop-v5/src/twig/BlacklistSecurityPolicy.php#L19) Twig tags, filters, and functions, but you can customize it as you see fit: